henriquerbf/FindMyShoes/README.md

 I did an python app to initialize with windows that will notify me when the pair of shoes that I want is avaiable.

--The notification will be sent through windows notifications!
+-The notification will be sent through windows notifications with a url configured, so if you click at the notification you will be redirectly to the site.

 -The link of the shoes shoud be configured as the example below: shoesUrl = "linkoftheshoe.com"